D-Sketon/hexo-theme-reimu/README.en.md

 ---
 ```

-- Otherwise, look for the `covers` folder and `covers.yml` and pick a random image from it
+- Otherwise, it will search for images in the `covers` folder and `covers.yml` and randomly select one
-- If none of these files exist, display the banner
+- If none of the above files exist, it will display the default banner image

 #### banner

-The banner is stored in `themes/reimu/source/images/banner.webp` and can be modified in the inner `_config.yml`
+The banner image is stored at `themes/reimu/source/images/banner.webp`, and can be modified in the inner `_config.yml`:

 ```yaml
 banner: "/images/banner.webp"